 Now comes the fun part, deciding which company to go with.
 There are three key areas to consider when selecting a vendor:

 - Usability: Ease-of-use is important with an ICM or SPM solution.
 If you cannot easily teach your team how to use a platform, adoption is going to be low.
 Worse, if you have to contact the company every time you need to make changes in the system, the costs associated with your ICM or SPM are going to be higher than you originally planned.
-Choose a vendor that has an easy-to-use platform, and your team will thank you.
+Choose a vendor that has an easy-to-use platform that is configurable and your team will thank you.

 - Implementation Process: All ICM or SPM vendors with even the most minimal functionality involve a setup process.
 Automating sales compensation is unique to each company and requires deep domain expertise and a quality team.
 During this process, the implementation team will understand your unique requirements and configure the solution to your needs.
 Then there should be a thorough testing and onboarding process.
 The key dimensions to think about here are speed, quality, and cost.
 You can usually get two out of three, so choose wisely!